TosbackCgusBridge-Bot/CGUs-versions/Bloomingdales/Privacy Policy.md

 *   International
 *   Contact Us

 Search WHAT'S NEW My bWallet In-Store Pickup Wish List HELP TOPICS Credit Card Returns / Exchanges Order Status Loyallist Shipping &.
 Delivery Furniture &.
 Mattresses Stores Wedding &.
 Gift Registry Gifts &.
 Gift Cards My Account &.
 Profile Products &.
-Pricing Customer Protection Center International Contact Us Bloomingdale's and bloomingdales.com Notice of Privacy Practices Published 04/25/2011 01:50 PM   |    Updated 04/10/2018 11:08 AM
+Pricing Customer Protection Center International Contact Us Bloomingdale's and bloomingdales.com Notice of Privacy Practices Published 04/25/2011 01:50 PM   |    Updated 01/30/2019 12:11 PM

-This Notice of Privacy Practices was updated on November 24, 2017.
+This Notice of Privacy Practices was updated on January 30, 2019.

 This Notice of Privacy Practices (“Notice”) applies to information collected, processed or stored by  Bloomingdale’s and Bloomingdale’s Outlet, online at bloomingdales.com, and via Bloomingdale’s mobile applications (e.g., Bloomingdale’s Big Brown Bag app or bloomingdales.com accessed through your mobile device) (Collectively, “Services”).
 This Notice describes the extent of data collection and use for these Bloomingdale’s Services.

 To view your separate Department Store National Bank (DSNB) Privacy Statement for your Bloomingdale’s credit card or to read more information about our credit services, please click here.